fluentmoheshwar/fluentmoheshwar/README.md

 # Meet Moheshwar Amarnath Biswas

-I'm a passionate software developer who loves to create amazing web applications using Tailwind CSS, TypeScript and other cutting-edge technologies.
+I'm a software developer who loves to create amazing applications using modern technologies such as Node.js, Astro, Python and others.
 I have building strong background in programming, as I started coding when I was only 7 years old.
 I was fascinated by the power and creativity that programming gave me, and I never stopped learning and exploring new possibilities.
 I enjoy collaborating with and learning from other developers.
-I'm always eager to learn new skills and tools, and I'm always looking for new challenges and opportunities to grow as a developer.
+I'm always eager to learn new skills and technologies, and I'm always looking for new challenges and opportunities to grow as a software developer.

 ## Skills